-Unit 1: January 20th - February 4th
+Unit 1: January 19th - February 4th

-Unit I Assignment: Log on to the on-line curriculum.
-In your textbook and/or on-line through CDX, read Chapter 12 & 16 and be prepared to discuss this material in class or in the shop.
+Unit I Assignment: In your textbook and/or on-line through CDX, read Chapter 12 & 16 and be prepared to discuss this material in class or in the shop.
 Complete the on - line assignments for chapter 12 & 16 and turn in on the due date.
 Other written and in-class assignments will be assigned throughout the unit, maybe even on-line.

-Unit I Assignment Due date: February 4th (possibly on-line)

-Unit I Skills Test: February 4th

-Unit I Written Exam: February 4th (possibly on-line)
+Unit I Assignment Due date: February 4th (possibly on-line) Unit I Skills Test: February 4th Unit I Written Exam: February 4th (possibly on-line)

-Unit II: February 8th - February 25th
+Unit II: February 9th - February 25th

 Unit II Assignment: Read Chapters 13, 14, 15, & 17 and be prepared to discuss this material in class or in the shop.
 Complete the on - line assignments for chapters 13, 14, 15, & 17 and turn in on the due date.
-Other written and in-class assignments will be assigned throughout the unit, maybe even online
+Other written and in-class assignments will be assigned throughout the unit, maybe even on-line.

-Unit II Assignment Due Date: February 25th (on-line)

-Unit II Skills Exam: February 25th

-Unit II Written Exam: February 25th (on-line)
+Unit II Assignment Due Date: February 25th (on-line) Unit II Skills Exam: February 25th Unit II Written Exam: February 25th (on-line)